KxSystems/docs-v1/docs/dashboards/datepicker.md

-Used for assigning date inputs to [view state parameter](introduction#view-state-parameters).
+Used for assigning date inputs to [View State Parameter](introduction#view-state-parameters).

 ![Screenshot](img/datepickerhtmllight.jpg)